ExxonMobil employees working CCS in LaBarge Wyoming

 CO2 plays an important role in the atmosphere.
 It helps trap the sun’s heat, warming our planet and protecting it from the frigid temperatures of outer space.
 However, too much CO2 in the atmosphere traps too much heat and risks raising the earth’s temperature.

-Carbon capture and storage
+Carbon capture, utilization and storage

 Benefits of CCS

-Carbon capture and storage projects will support the well-paying jobs at manufacturing facilities that produce carbon dioxide (CO2).
-By reducing their carbon footprint, CCS will allow these companies to continue operations as well as use available, affordable and reliable sources of energy.
-In addition, building CCS projects will create new, well-paying construction jobs and generate tax revenue for use at the state and local levels.
+• Carbon capture, utilization and storage projects will support the well-paying jobs at manufacturing facilities that produce CO2.
+By reducing their carbon footprint, CCUS will allow these companies to continue operations as well as use available, affordable and reliable sources of energy.

 CO2 pipelines videos